MG Software.

 Choose Google Analytics (GA4) when...

-Choose Google Analytics when your marketing team relies on advanced attribution modeling, funnel analysis, and cohort reports to optimize ad spend, when Google Ads integration is critical for measuring campaign ROI, or when you need BigQuery exports for custom data analysis across large datasets.
+Choose Google Analytics when your marketing team relies on advanced attribution modeling, multi-channel funnel analysis, and cohort reports to optimize advertising spend and measure campaign ROI accurately.
+GA4 is the right choice when Google Ads integration is essential for tracking conversions and return on ad spend, when you need BigQuery exports for custom data analysis by your business intelligence team, or when you use enhanced e-commerce tracking and product performance analysis for revenue optimization in your online store.

 Choose Plausible when...